yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/two-gateways-with-docker-compose.md

 ---

-Spinning up another gateway with our [pro-demo-repo](https://github.com/TykTechnologies/tyk-pro-docker-demo) is very simple.
+Spinning up another Tyk Gateway with our [pro-demo-repo](https://github.com/TykTechnologies/tyk-pro-docker-demo) is very simple.
 All you need to do is add a few lines to docker-compose.yml and docker-compose.yml and `up` your docker-compose as usual.

 > **Please note**: This will only work with an appropriate license.
-The free license is for development purposes and would allow running Tyk's platform with one gateway.
+The free license is for development purposes and would allow running Tyk's platform with one Gateway.
 If you want to test Tyk with more please contact us here  info@tyk.io and we will be happy to discuss your case and PoC requirements.